andrewkoji/Housing_Linear_Model_Project/README.md

 ## Recommendations

 For the purposes of Zillows ability to choose inventory in the King County Real Estate Market, I recommend looking at properties that are near Lake Sammish or that are further north that also is accompanied with a waterfront.
-Since the grade, condition, and number of bathrooms appear positively correlated to the price it would make sense to try and buy older homes in the aformentioned areas as older homes tend to be cheaper in terms of price.
+Since the grade, condition, and number of bathrooms appear positively correlated to the price it would make sense to try and buy older homes in the aforementioned areas as older homes tend to be cheaper in terms of price.
 Taking these homes and ensuring the grade and condition are of high quality through either pre-assessed purchases or renovations, along with possibly adding bathrooms can raise the price for resell value.

 Houses towards the west as well as ones that present nuisances clearly result in lower prices, so my recommendation would be to avoid buying houses that fit these parameters as it may result in "holding the bag" scenarios which could lead to longer times held with inventory.